Deep Inventory Management: Problem Formulation

 We will construct our Interactive Decision Process (IDP) in two steps: First we will describe the driving stochastic ``noise'' processes which govern our problem.
 These are things like demand, price changes, cost and other things that are outside of our control.
 The assumption is that nothing in this set is influenced by our actions.
 Second, we will describe our decision process which can depend on all the previous information contained in the above processes.

 \paragraph{External processes:} In order to add clarity to our construction, we begin with a single product $i$.
 We denote by $\demnot^i_t \in [0, \infty)$ the random variable for demand at $t$.
 We adopt the convention that demand arrives at the end of a time period.
 Our main source of time lag comes from vendor lead times, which refer to the time between placing an order and its subsequent delivery.
 Denote by $\vltnot^i_t \in [0, \infty)$ the random variable for vendor lead time at the decision epoch $t$ for product $i$.
 Orders are allowed to cross, that is, an order placed at a later decision epoch may arrive before an order placed at an earlier decision epoch.
 Formally, the sequence of random variables $t + v^i_t$ is \textbf{not necessarily} increasing in $t$.
-Similarly, denote $\pricenot^i_t$ and $\costnot^i_t$ the random variables associated with sales revenue, and purchase cost of a product $i$ at time $t$.
-We will bundle these together into a state vector
+Similarly, denote $\pricenot^i_t \in [0, \infty)$ and $\costnot^i_t \in [0, \infty)$ the random variables associated with the sales revenue (price), and purchase cost of a product $i$ at time $t$.